jschnurr/jeffsidea.com/_posts/2015-01-04-is-customer-support-helping-you-build-better-products.markdown

 ---
-title: Is Customer Support helping you build better products?
+title: "Is Customer Support helping you build better products?"
+excerpt: "A process for converting customer support demand into features and fixes your customers will love."
 published: true
 tags: [product management, requirements, support]
 categories: [services]
 ---

 ![REP Cycle]({{ "/assets/images/REP-Cycle.png" | absolute_url }})

 Every department needs to think about value creation, and how to make the company stronger.
 In Customer Support, value is created when a